TRAINING LEGS WITH KNEE PAIN

 Ultimately, I work my way up to around 315 lbs with the Pause Squats.

 During all of my sets I need to make sure that my legs and knees always feel good and that I always feel in control of what I’m doing.
-I’ve had too many issues in the past to want to push things too far or risk the damage of bad form as I tire out.
+I’ve had too many issues with bum knees in the past to want to push things too far or risk causing chronic knee pain from using bad form as I tire out.

 Next I’m going to move on to one of my all-time favorite exercises for legs, the Reverse Lunge.

-This exercise can be loaded up pretty heavy without the repercussions associated with normal front knee lunges.
-The stress is taken off of the patellar tendon with the backward movement of the leg.
+This exercise can be loaded up pretty heavy without the knee injury repercussions associated with normal front knee lunges.
+The joint stress is taken off of the patellar tendon with the backward movement of the leg.

 I prefer to do this with a barbell because I don’t have to worry about my grip giving out as I’m moving the heavier weights.
 For this workout I load mine at 225 lbs.